 The U. S. Tax Court hears 95% of all IRS tax disputes decided by a Court.
 Approximately 30,000 petitions are filed with the Tax Court each year.
-The most important advantage of U.S. Tax Court is you can get your case heard in Court with a litigation lawyer for IRS representation, without having to pay the disputed tax in advance.
+The most important advantage of U.S. Tax Court is you can get your case heard with a tax court litigation attorney for IRS representation, without having to pay the disputed tax in advance.

 HOW TO GET INTO TAX COURT